RiccardoBianc/RiccardoBianc.github.io/code/index.md

          width="200" height="100">
 </figure>

+I am a researcher in computer science who just finished a research fellow at [DIBRIS](https://dibris.unige.it), [University of Genoa](https://unige.it).

 ## Research interests

-My research focuses on foundations of programming languages.
-In particular, I am interested in adding resource-awareness to programming languages by using graded types.
+My research interests are on the design of resource-aware programming languages.
+In particular, I am focused on the design of graded type systems and semantics.